kj-9/covid19jp/README.md

 - [Toyo Keizai Online "Coronavirus Disease (COVID-19) Situation Report in Japan" by Kazuki OGIWARA](https://github.com/kaz-ogiwara/covid19) (Originally from Japanese MHLW website.
 See above link to github repo.)

 ### `pref_weekly`

+Weekly prefecture-level dataset of Japanese covid-19 situation (which contains some additional columns like hospital capacity not appear in `pref_daily`).

 Currently, only dataset after 2020-09-02 is available.